quixio/quix-docs/docs/platform/tutorials/data-science/index.md

 		If you don't already know how to train an ML model, follow our "How to train an ML model" tutorial [here](../../tutorials/train-and-deploy-ml/train-ml-model.md).

-		We walk you through the process of getting the code to access the data, running the code in a Jupyter notebook, training the model and uploading your pickle file to Quix.
+		We take you through the process of getting the code to access the data, running the code in a Jupyter notebook, training the model and uploading your pickle file to the Quix Platform.

-2. You will need a Quix account and be logged into the [Portal](https://portal.platform.quix.ai/workspaces){target=_blank}.
+2. You will need a Quix account and be logged into the [Quix Portal](https://portal.platform.quix.ai/workspaces){target=_blank}.

 	!!! tip